Monviech/os-caddy-plugin/README.md

 - If you have other reverse proxy or webserver plugins installed, make sure they don't use the same ports as Caddy
 - Create Firewall rules that allow 80 and 443 TCP to "This Firewall" on WAN and (optionally) LAN, OPT1 etc...
 - There is a lot of input validation.
 If you read all the hints, help texts and error messages, its unlikely that you create a configuration that won't work.
+- If you use this in HA, only use your own custom certificates.

 ### How to create an easy reverse proxy:
 ##### Services - Caddy Web Server - General Settings: